 The Academy Board has earmarked maximum 8 million euros for the funding of research projects in the Critical Materials in Circular Economy of Cities (Romulus) Academy Programme.
-The call for applications (letters of intent) has closed.
-Read more about the call.
+The call for applications has closed.
+The programme subcommittee will make the funding decisions in November 2021.

 The growth of developing economies increases the demand for natural resources further.
 Cities use critical materials or elements in many places, such as households, buildings and different structures.
 Towards the end of the materials’ life cycles, it is necessary to reclaim critical materials or elements and reuse or recycle them.
 Especially the reserves of rare natural resources are dwindling fast.
 It is ever more important to secure the reliable and undisturbed availability of metals that are necessary for applications of ICT, communications and new environmental and energy technologies.
 Batteries for electric cars, panels for solar power production, and high-power permanent magnets for wind power production all include rare-earth metals which are defined as critical and other elements which will be defined as critical in the future.
 The poor availability of these strategically important metals and other elements is caused by many different reasons.
 Europe is dependent on the import of metals.
 The European Commission aims to secure the reliable, sustainable and reasonable priced availability of raw material.
 The European mining industry cannot provide raw material for all technologies.
 Efficient recycling is necessary to improve the reliability of raw material availability.